Last updated on January 22nd, 2023 at 02:11 pm

-Look through a newspaper or craigslist in your area.
+Look through a newspaper, on craigslist, or on Facebook for ducklings available in your area.
 People will list adult ducks and ducklings and they are usually priced fairly.
-People will sometimes create these ads because they have to many and are trying to get rid of them for free.
+They will sometimes create these ads because they have too many and are trying to get rid of them for free.
 This type of buying will require you to make your own travel arrangements to get your new ducks to your farm.

 Setting Up Your Brooder

-Your ducklings need a warm, dry place to grow up healthy and happy.
-You will need to find a container that you can use as your brooder.
+Your ducklings need a warm, dry place to grow up healthy and happy, that is why one of the first things you will need when you are raising baby ducks is to find a brooder.